 The Doctoral Admissions Committee will be composed of all Sport Management faculty members with doctoral directive status.
 Once all of the application information has been received from the Graduate School, the Sport Management Doctoral Admissions Committee will review all eligible applicants.
-Additionally, all eligible applicants will be required to schedule a phone interview by the committee.
 After the committee considers all aspects of the admission process, it will make a recommendation regarding an applicant's admission into the Ph.D. in Sport Management Program.
 After a decision has been made, applicants will be notified of their status.